2005 United States Grand Prix: Compensation

 On June 28, Michelin announced that it would offer compensation to all race fans who had purchased tickets for the Grand Prix.
 The company planned to issue refund cheques through the Speedway ticket office for the price of all tickets for the race by the end of September.
 Additionally, Michelin purchased 20,000 tickets for the 2006 United States Grand Prix to be distributed to spectators who attended the 2005 race.
 In addition to the refunded tickets, there was some discussion about holding a second, non-championship race at Indianapolis.
-On July 2, at the 2005 French Grand Prix, McLaren team principal Ron Dennis suggested that an additional race could be held at the American circuit after the last official race of the season, in Shanghai.
-The teams had, apparently, already discussed the idea with Bernie Ecclestone.
-But the next day Tony George dismissed the possibility: "There will be no race at Indianapolis Motor Speedway this fall."
+On July 2, at the 2005 French Grand Prix, McLaren team principal Ron Dennis suggested that an additional race could be held at the American circuit after the last official race of the season, the 2005 Chinese Grand Prix.
+The teams had apparently already discussed the idea with Bernie Ecclestone.
+The next day, Tony George dismissed the possibility, saying: "There will be no race at Indianapolis Motor Speedway this fall."

-At the 2005 Champ Car World Series Grand Prix of Cleveland, held one week after the US Grand Prix, free admission was granted to all bearers of ticket stubs of the US Grand Prix.
+At the Grand Prix of Cleveland, held one week after the US Grand Prix as part of the 2005 Champ Car World Series season, free admission was granted to all bearers of ticket stubs of the US Grand Prix.